Analogs of absolutely maximally entangled states in nonlocal correlations via the sheaf-theoretic framework and its applications: Absolutely maximal contextual correlations

 where $\alpha, \beta, \gamma \in \{0,1\}$ and $\oplus$ denotes addition modulo $2$.
 Defining $f = X_1X_2 \oplus \alpha X_1 \oplus \beta X_2 \oplus \gamma$, the PR box can also be expressed as

 where $\delta_a^b$ is the Kronecker delta.
 The bipartite marginals for the correlation are maximal marginals:

 Since the marginals corresponding to these PR box correlations are maximal marginals, and the contextual fraction is $\mathrm{CF}=1$, for the $(2,2,2)$-Bell scenario, the PR boxes are the AMCCs.
+The only maximal correlations in the $(2, 2, 2)$ scenario are PR boxes \cite{abramsky2011sheaf}; consequently, the PR boxes are the only possible AMCCs.

-\subsection{$(3,2,2)$-Bell scenario}
+\subsection{$(3,2,2)$ Bell scenario}

 Consider the three-party $(3,2,2)$-Bell scenario.
 The corresponding no-signaling polytope has dimension $26$ with $46$ extremal points, which can be grouped into three categories: local, two-way nonlocal, and three-way nonlocal \cite{barrett2005nonlocal}.
-We investigate which types of correlations in $(3,2,2)$ Bell scenarios give rise to Absolutely Maximally Contextual Correlations (AMCCs).
+We investigate which types of correlations in $(3,2,2)$ Bell scenarios give rise to AMCCs.
+The extremal correlations (vertices) \cite{Extremal_points_Pironio_2011} have been studied extensively for the $(3, 2, 2)$ scenario, which are maximally contextual, whereas the correlations we are introducing are the nosignaling face correlations that lie on the face having zero local fraction; in addition, they are maximally marginal.

 In the $(3,2,2)$ scenario, there are $8$ measurement contexts, and each context admits $8$ possible outcome assignments (sections), yielding a total of $64$ local joint assignments.
 Over the full set of observables $\mathcal{X}=\{X_1, X_1^\prime, X_2, X_2^\prime, X_3, X_3^\prime\}$, there are $2^6 = 64$ possible global assignments.
-Whether such global sections exist can be checked using the linear programming approach described earlier.
+Whether such global sections exist can be checked using the linear programming approach, namely the simplex method, where the optimization process takes place over an objective function along with several inequalities.
+The objective function for the setup is a global subprobability distribution $\mathbf{b}$ that consists of non-negative entries.
+Thereafter, finding the subprobability distribution yields the value of the noncontextual fraction, namely $\text{NCF}=\mathbf{1.b}$ \cite{CF}, where $\mathbf{1}$ is a vector with each element $1$.
+Hence, the contextual fraction is $\text{CF}=1-\text{NCF}$.

 As an example, consider the correlation obtained from the GHZ state

 with each party performing measurements in the $X$ or $Y$ basis (e.g., $X_1 = \sigma_x$, $X_1^\prime = \sigma_y$, and similarly for parties $2$ and $3$).
 The resulting probability distribution is given by \begin{widetext}